Bonifert/learnSmart/README.md

    ```
 2. Create the .env file:
     - Copy the `envtemplate` file in the repository and modify the values according to your configuration.
 Rename the file to `.env`.
-    - (info: if you just want to try the application, it doesn't matter what data you enter)

 3. Start the application using Docker Compose::